other Beauty cameras in my collection:

 Beauty Lightmatic SP

 The Beauty Lightmatic SP is the forth and last of the Lightomatic series.
 Note that there is no

 o between the

 matic, and the name is spaced as two words on the top plate of the camera, although for some reason, references (elsewhere) to the model often call it the LightOmatic.
 And that's about all there is on the Internet; a few references to the camera, but little information.

-The SP was a 1963 update to, and perpetuation of the 1961 to 1963 Lightomatic III, and quite possibly the last camera made by the Beauty Company.
-The name change is one most obvious difference, and other changes are mainly subtle aesthetic tweaks.
+The SP was a 1963 update to, and perpetuation of the 1961 Lightomatic III, and quite possibly the last camera made by the Beauty Company.
+The name change is one of the most obvious difference, and other changes are mainly subtle aesthetic tweaks.
 I have highlighted these, and omitted the repetition of previously stated facts.

 The differences are:

 - The top plate is slightly restyled/simplified.
 The raised frame containing the viewfinder/rangefinder windows has been reshaped.
 The meter window is smaller.